9 (Avoidable) Renovation Mistakes That New Homeowners Make

 Spending good money on hardware, cabinetry and other essential fixtures is almost always worth it.
 Why, you may ask?
 That’s because how well these components work is directly tied to how comfortable life in your new home will be.

 Plus, it’s not hard to picture the consequences of being stingy about the wrong things – just imagine being stuck with a faulty showerhead or an un-flushable toilet in the morning while rushing for work, and you’ll understand the (instant) regret of not spending a couple of dollars more on better-quality goods.

 Sure, having a genuine marble feature wall, a fancy kitchen backsplash, and a designer sofa are bound to make your home stand out from the crowd, but are they worth it?
 The answer is, well, no, not really.

 If you’re renovating on a budget, splurging on showy home features isn’t advisable as your funds can be put to better use elsewhere.
 Plus, it’s possible to get the look on a budget with the help of look-alikes.

 9. Hiring an interior designer who isn’t the right fit

 Would you go on a date with someone you barely like?
 Or hire a worker without the right skills?
 Well, if your answer is no, then there’s absolutely no reason why you should work with an interior designer who is unable to match your needs.

 Interior Firm: Omni Design

-Instead, start off your makeover by dropping in a quote request to get connected with reliable interior designers, architects or contractor-IDs based on your home, budget, and renovation needs (for free!)
+Instead, start off your makeover by dropping in a quote request!
+Get connected with reliable interior designers, architects or contractor-IDs based on your home, budget, and renovation needs — for free.